Mordekai66/Team-8-InternShip/Our plan.md

 2. User Interface Development 🖥
    We will design and implement an interface that allows users to easily interact.

-3. Model Training & Optimization 🤖
+3. Model Training & Evaluation 🤖
    We will train our model using a machine learning algorithm (K-Means) to understand user preferences and recommend the most appropriate courses.
 Model will be continually improved to improve accuracy and efficiency.

 4. Code Implementation & Integration 💻